Errors and Warnings¶

 ¶

-Warns that an instance port or Parameter was not found in the module being instantiated.
+Warns that an instance port or parameter was not found in the module being instantiated.
 Note that Verilator raises these errors also on instances that should be disabled by generate/if/endgenerate constructs:

 1 2 3 4 5 6 7 8 9 10 11 12